 Here’s our brand new listing – 15 Acland Crescent – which is a perfect family compound.
 This 4bed 4bath mid-century modern swell dwell is nestled on an extra-wide lot beneath a leafy canopy of mature trees, and offers a generous space plan that is brilliantly suited to multi-gen family living!

 Have questions?
 Want to book a private tour?
 Contact James Ormston – firstname.lastname@example.org!

 Love where you live, but want a smaller home?

 Decide what size of home is “enough” for you before you begin your house hunt.
-Human nature says that we use a great deal of our homes for storage, but how much space do you really need physically?
+It’s human nature to treasure “things”, particularly if the object is attached to a treasured memory or pleasant idea.
+It’s natural to use s lot of our homes for storage, but how much space do you really need?
 And how much space would you be comfortable with mentally?
 Don’t forget about things like privacy and personal space, which will be impacted in a smaller home.
 Focus on space that you know that you’ll use to perform your daily tasks, but balance it out with an extra space and your desire to live smaller.